CatarinaBarroqueiro/CacheCompass_Tracker/App/README.md

 }

 ```
 Upon retrieving the user ID, the app checks if the provided password exists and matches the user's password.
-If successful, this variable is stored and passed to the next page as we can see in the following code.
+If successful, user's ID is stored and passed to the next page as we can see in the following code.
 ```java
 @Override
 protected void onPostExecute(String result) {